How Do You Put Out a Chimney Fire: A Comprehensive Guide

 After the Fire

-Once the fire is out and it is safe to re-enter your home, contact a professional chimney sweep or inspector to assess the damage.
-Do not use the fireplace again until it has been thoroughly inspected and any necessary repairs have been made.
+Once the fire is out and it is safe to re-enter your home, contact a certified chimney sweep or inspector to check for any damage.
+Don’t use the fireplace again until it has been fully inspected and all repairs are done.

 Preventive Measures